DomiStyle/drive-linker/README.md

 * Merge mode
 * Drive mode

-For explaining how both modes work, lets assume you have two drives mounted inside /mounts.
+For explaining how both modes work, lets assume you have two drives mounted inside /drives.
 The script works with any amount of drives and any path though.

 Here is what your existing folder structure might look like:
-* mounts
+* drives
   * drive1
     * media
       * movies